 Places of Interest

-Warmwaterberg Spa is a mineral hot spring situated between Barrydale and Ladismith on Route 62 from Montagu to Oudtshoorn.
-The Spa is set on a 600Ha property and offers a full-service licenced restaurant and bar.
+Warmwaterberg Spa is a mineral hot spring situated between Barrydale and Ladismith on Route 62, half an hour's journey from barrydale.

-Please phone to see if they are open for day visitors.
+Please phone to see if they are open for day visitors - 028 572 1609

-The iconic ‘Ronnie’s Sex Shop’ is a scenic half hour’s drive from Barrydale – with some great examples of mesas and buttes en route, for the geologically minded.
+The iconic ‘Ronnie’s Sex Shop’ is a scenic half hour’s drive from Barrydale – with some great examples of mesas and buttes en route;- for the geologically minded.

 An internationally diverse multitude of amateur graffiti artists have covered most flat surfaces.
 Add your own contribution!

 Breakfast and light meals are served, along with an array of milkshakes;- including Peanut Butter and Jack.